UPPMAX/HPC-python/docs/schedule.rst

 |15:45-16:00 | Evaluation                      |Richel                          |
 +------------+---------------------------------+--------------------------------+

-- [1] Spyder only works on LUNARC, for an old version.
+- [1] Spyder only works on LUNARC, for a 2024 version of Anaconda3.
-  Using virtual environments may get this to work on other session.
+  Using virtual environments may get this to work on other sessions.
-  Björn will investigate this :+1:
 - [2] ?OnDemand,?parallel session

 .. _schedule-day-3: